• Skip to main content

 Zero Day – A day in which no miles are hiked, usually because the hiker is stopping in a town to re-supply and/or rest.

-Know of a hiking term that should be added?
+Know of any hiking terms that should be added?
 Leave it in the comments section below and I will get it added to the list!

 Reader Interactions